Key Points

 Second, the victim must not have provoked the dog into attacking him or her.
 The dog owner is not liable if the victim was harassing the dog when the attack occurred.
 Additionally, a dog defending its owner or another person is a valid defense of a dog bite claim.

 Finally, a dog bite claim must be filed within two years of when the dog bite occurred.
 This is called the statute of limitations.
 The two-year limit applies even if you do not know the identity of the dog owner.
-The sooner you contact Silva Injury Law, the sooner we can get to work on your case and get you the damages you deserve.
+The sooner you contact a Turlock dog bite lawyer at Silva Injury Law, the sooner we can get to work on your case and get you the damages you deserve.

 What To Do After A Dog Bite